 The ticket will also show you your carriage (wagon) and seat number.

-It’s probably a good thing they had showers then.
+It’s probably a good thing that they had showers then!

-The 11,295 AMD ticket is a second class sleeper ticket for a bed in an open cabin.
+The 11,295 AMD ticket is a second class sleeper ticket, which gives you a bed in an open cabin.

-That means that although the beds are in lots of four, like they would be in normal cabins, there are no doors.
+An open cabin is one that only has doors at the entrance to the car.
+That means that, although the beds are in lots of four, (two bunks on either side of a table), like they would be in normal cabins, there are no doors between each set of four beds.

-That’s not really a problem as people are friendly and helpful.
+It’s not really a problem as people are friendly and helpful.
+I never felt uncomfortable or unsafe at any point.

-If you feel it’s an issue, you could always pay more for a first class sleeper ticket.
+If you feel it’s an issue, you could always pay more for a first class sleeper ticket, but it honestly doesn’t seem like it would be worth the extra money you would have to pay.

-There are power sockets and charging ports near most beds.
+Perhaps one of the best things about the train is that there are power sockets and USB charging ports near most beds.

 In the middle of the night, the conductor came around and woke us up as Armenian immigration came on the train at about 03:45.